kevinzhangftw/Translink-Map/README.md

 `git clone https://github.com/kevinzhangftw/Translink-Map.git`

+## Installation

 `yarn`

 yarn will install all the packages

+## Setup
-To Run the app locally, the easiest way to deal with the CORS (Allow-Control-Allow-Origin) problem is to install the chrome extension
+1. To Run the app locally, the easiest way to deal with the CORS (Allow-Control-Allow-Origin) problem is to install the chrome extension

 #### Allow-Control-Allow-Origin

 Remember to turn on the extension only when needed, as it does interfere with some sites like youtube.

-You will need to set your keys and store it in the .env file in the root directory
+2. You will need to set your keys and store it in the .env file in the root directory

 `touch .env`